Full Keel vs Fin Keel

 Illustration of a fin keel vs full keel sailboat, highlighting keel differences for sailing performance.

 Ask a racer, and they will always opt for a fin keel over a full-length keel.
-The boat goes faster and has less leeway.
+The fin keel boat has less leeway and will crush a full keel boat in an upwind leg.
 And they are correct.

 A fin keel is simply more efficient at pushing back against the wind.
 More efficient means it needs less of a leeway angle to push back against the wind.
 Thus, the racer heads at a better angle to the wind.

-It is because the Newtonian law assumes a 2-dimensional model.
+The answer lies that the Newtonian law only assumes a 2-dimensional model.
 What happens is that there is a difference in the efficiency of the water impinging on the keel for the two different keels.

 Thus, the reason for the vortex discussion above.